Fashioning

 2023-24

-Direct GHG Emissions (Scope 1)
+Direct GHG emissions (Scope 1)

-Indirect GHG Emissions (Scope 2 - Location based)
+Indirect GHG emissions (Scope 2 – Location based)

 Indirect GHG Emissions (Scope 3)

-Break up of Indirect GHG emissions from value chain (Scope 3) for FY 2023-24:
+Break up of Indirect GHG emissions from value chain (Scope 3)

 Category